TeamDev-IP/JxBrowser-Gallery/compose/screen-sharing/README.md

 ## Running

-To run this example, one needs start the server, streamer and receiver apps in individual terminals.
+To run this example, one needs to start the server, streamer and receiver apps in individual terminals.

 By default, the example uses `3000` port.
-But it is possible to pass a custom port with CLI option.
+But it is possible to pass a custom port with CLI options.

 Start WebRTC server: